wbotelhos/styly/README.markdown

 ## Default values

 	path:        '../img'             // Path of the image.
 	trigger:     true                 // Enables trigger the fuctions element like onchange.
+	uncheckAll:  false                // Uncheck all checkbox with the same class before an especific check.

 ## Usage with default values